Non-Operative Protocol for Flatfoot Deformity

 Physical Therapy Protocol

-This is an outline of a non-operative protocol for treating Stage 2 Acquired Adult Flatfoot Deformity.
+This is an outline of a non-operative protocol for treating a flexible (Stage 2) Acquired Adult Flatfoot Deformity (AAFD).
 The details of this protocol are reported in a research paper published in the January 2006 edition of Foot and Ankle International (Alvarez RG, Marini A, Schmitt C, Saltzman CL.
 Stage 1 and 2 Posterior Tibial Tendon Dysfunction Treated by a Structured Nonoperative Management Protocol: An Orthosis and Exercise Program.
 FAI Vol. 27(1): 1-8, Jan 2006).

 This condition is characterized by a symptomatic flatfoot deformity.
-Patients are typically symptomatic on the inside (medial) ankle but may also experience pain on the outside (lateral) hindfoot, due to bony impingement.
-This condition often becomes symptomatic (after many years of a flatfoot deformity) when the medial structures (including the posterior tibial tendon) stretch out and become incompetent.
-A Stage 2 deformity is characterized by the patient’s inability to perform a single leg heel lift.
+Patients typically have pain on the inside (medial) ankle but may also experience pain on the outside (lateral) ankle, due to bony impingement of the heel bone and ankle bone.
+This condition often becomes symptomatic after many years of a flatfoot deformity when the medial structures of the foot (including the posterior tibial tendon) stretch out and become incompetent.
+A Stage 2 deformity occurs when the posterior tibial tendon stretches out beyond its working length, but is not actually ruptured.
+It is characterized by the patient’s inability to perform a single leg heel lift.
 This test, which requires the patient to stand on one leg and elevate the heel, requires a functional posterior tibial tendon to be completed.
-Typically in Stage 2 AAFD, the posterior tibial tendon is stretched out beyond it’s working length, but is not actually ruptured.

 Uniqueness of this treatment protocol